dojwB/ParadoxPlusTweaks/README.md

 * Patches audio policies for better audio effect compatibility
 * Adds goodies from Nexus and Pixel devices
 * And more...

+## FAQ
+* **Is this gonna work with XYZ rom?**
+I don't know, maybe try it out and give me a heads-up too.

+* **How do I exit the bootlogo hell?**
+Easy.
+Boot to recovery and flash the zip again.

+* **Can you fix XYZ problem?**
+If you find a problem that's not randomly ocurred please give me detailed device information and tell how to reproduce that problem.

 ## Changelog